jonasbn/dstserver-website/blog/2022-09-19-fundraising/index.md

 ---
-title: WE NEED YOU!
-Help dstserver.cloud 💵💵💵 FUNDRAISING 💵💵💵
+title: dstserver.cloud FUNDRAISING
+description: >
+  Don't Starve Together Server Hosting and Rental.
-description: Donate $20 or more to get 150%, $50 or more to get 200% and getting invited into beta testers program.
+  Donate $20 or more to get 150%,
+  $50 or more to get 200% and getting invited into beta testers program.
 authors: chientrm
 image: /img/fundraising.jpg
 tags: